VuongNM/vuongnm.github.io/_posts/2022-01-03-reconcilation.md

-The theoretical background for this method is as follows:
+The theoretical data generating process as background for this method is as follows:
 - __We assume sales across the assortment is a Dirichlet distribution D(V)__, where V is a vector of size N, each element of V is the number of sales for each product.
 Generally, Dirichlet prior used a vector of ones as a weak prior.
 We can choose an even weaker prior like a vector of 1/2 (Jeffrey) or zeros (Haldane prior).

 - __The sample likelihood is a Categorical distribution__